 By Sara Calabro

-Tomorrow is the first day of spring.
-Yahoo!
-Except for that fact that many people don’t feel so hot this time of year.
+Spring is here!
+Yes!
+Except for the fact that many people don’t feel so hot this time of year.

 The flu is—knock on wood—mostly behind us.
 Allergies have not quite exploded yet.
 So, why do so many of us feel off in the early days of spring?

 You can kindly thank your Liver!

 In acupuncture theory, humans are viewed as microcosms of the natural world that surrounds them.
 Seasons—particularly the transitional periods, when we move from one season to the next—factor significantly into how we feel.

 Each season is linked with an organ system in the body, and spring’s system is Liver.
 This means that the Liver, as it adjusts to taking over the seasonal reigns, is especially vulnerable.

 When the Liver is vulnerable, the functions throughout the body for which the Liver is responsible have a tendency to get out of whack.